zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-onboarding-with-related-teams.md

 1. Start the CSS onboarding process with the CSS team at least three months previous to public preview.
 This process may coincide with the following step.
 For more information about development phases, see [top-extensions-developmentPhases.md](top-extensions-developmentPhases.md).

+1. Decide on a name and URLs for the extension.
+You may need to contact emailing <a href="mailto:ibiza-onboarding@microsoft.com?subject=Name and URLs for new Extension">ibiza-onboarding@microsoft.com</a> to ensure that the name and URL's are unique.

 1. Schedule a UX feasibility review with the Ibiza team UX contact by emailing <a href="mailto:ibiza-onboarding@microsoft.com?subject=Extension Feasibility Review">ibiza-onboarding@microsoft.com</a>.
 Many extensions have been made more successful by setting up early design reviews with the Azure Portal team.
 Taking the time to review the design gives extension owners an opportunity to understand how they can leverage Azure Portal design patterns, and ensure that the desired outcome is feasible.

 While the portal team cannot help directly with all of these factors, see [portalfx-extensions-contacts.md](portalfx-extensions-contacts.md) for a list of items with which we can assist you.